kyraha/sah-xkb/README.md

 ## Phonetic (Android)

-Alternative keyboard layout (experimental) that is phonetically follows the English QWERTY.
+Alternative keyboard layout (experimental) that phonetically follows the English QWERTY.
 It existed as a variant of a Sakha keyboard for Android as an extention for AnySoftKeyboard.
 The main advantage of this variant is that it uses exactly 26 alphabetiical keys of a standard QWERTY keyboard which makes it compatible with custom portable keyboards